GoToFlow AI social media content generator logo

 Instead of jumping between AI chat, notes, documents, Canva, Figma, and separate caption tools, you can move through the carousel process in one flow:

-topic / link / video / notes / competitor example
+topic / link / video / notes / competitor example → angle → hook → slide structure → slide copy → visual style → ready carousel → refinement

 That makes the process easier to manage.

 You can start with a rough idea and turn it into a clearer carousel direction.
 You can use a link, article, video, or old content as the source.
-You can shape hook options, build the slide sequence, write shorter slide copy, and define a visual direction before refining the final draft.
+You can shape hook options, build the slide sequence, write shorter slide copy, and define a visual direction before refining the final carousel.

 GoToFlow is not just “AI writes a caption.”